 a.
 The AMF starts the timer when one of the following conditions occur:

-1) the Network Slice is added to the Allowed NSSAI and there are no PDU Sessions associated with the Network Slice over the corresponding access type; and
+1) the Network Slice including the Alternative S-NSSAI as described in 5.15.19 is added to the Allowed NSSAI and there are no PDU Sessions associated with the Network Slice over the corresponding access type;

-2) the last PDU Session associated with the Network Slice over the same access type is released.
+2) the last PDU Session associated with the Network Slice over the same access type is released; and

 b.
-The AMF stops the timer and reset when at least one PDU Session associated with the Network Slice is successfully established or the Network Slice is removed from the Allowed NSSAI.
+The AMF stops the timer and reset when at least one PDU Session associated with the Network Slice including the PDU Session with the Alternative S-NSSAI is successfully established or the Network Slice is removed from the Allowed NSSAI.

+c

-c.
-When the slice deregistration inactivity timer for a Network Slice over an access type expires, the AMF removes the Network Slice from the Allowed NSSAI over the access type by sending the UE Configuration Update Command to impacted UE(s).
+d.
+When the slice deregistration inactivity timer for a Network Slice including Alternative S-NSSAI over an access type expires, the AMF removes the Network Slice from the Allowed NSSAI over the access type by sending the UE Configuration Update Command to impacted UE(s).

+e.